Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   Implement SDBATCH, basically hook a file to the RMIDLE processing
 -   Add the Arduino Base 64 library to platformio.ini   agdl/Base64

+## Commit \#108 03/15/2021

+Changes:
+-   Moved the HPIB Select Code up one level in CONFIG.TXT and removed the duplicate entries in each of the devices.
+Updated EBTKS_SD.cpp to match
+-   Added CONFIG.TXT to the root of the project, so that it will be copied to GitHub.
+    This means I need to remember to manually update it in this directory, every time it is updated in its real location.
+Because Windows doesn't have functional links.
+-   Heading update for Logic Analyzer